Early years

 Welcome to Nursery

-Additional adults: Mrs Hutton, Miss Emsley
+Additional adults: Mrs Hutton, Miss Emsley, Miss Alderson

-Our theme is: Families
+Our theme is: Snow and Ice

 Our focus songs are: